 Variously translated as “gentleman”, “man of virtue”, and “superior man”, this term refers to a man who has become a pillar of the community as a result of his superior moral character rather than his family lineage or social connections.
 He acts as a role model by setting the right example to others.

-As Confucius hints in Chapter I, learning is based on the practical application of core principles rather than merely studying them in books.
-Indeed, in Chapter VI, he goes as far as to say that a young man should only study literature and the arts “if he still has time and energy to spare” after ensuring he has learned to conduct himself properly in interactions with his parents, elders, and other people of the right standing in society.
+As Confucius hints in Chapter 1, learning is based on the practical application of core principles rather than merely studying them in books.
+Indeed, in Chapter 6, he goes as far as to say that a young man should only study the classics “if he still has energy to spare” after ensuring he has learned to conduct himself properly in interactions with his parents, elders, and other people of the right standing in society.

 These obligations extend beyond the living.
 In Chapter IX, the disciple Zengzi calls on the ruling class to show “proper reverence” to the dead and “the memory of distant ancestors”.
 Only by living up to these obligations will the ruler ensure that “the people’s virtue is at its highest.”

 In addition to his parents and ancestors, an aspiring leader must also learn to show due respect to his elders both inside and outside his family, and his ruler.
-Although Confucius encourages him to “love everyone” in Chapter VI, he immediately adds that he should only “associate with those who are good.”
+Although Confucius encourages him to “love everyone” in Chapter 6, he immediately adds that he should only “develop close relationships with good people.”

 Book 1 also briefly touches upon some of the core values that the aspiring leader should live up to.
 Goodness (仁/rén) comes in right at the top.
-This is followed by ritual (禮/lǐ), a combination of elaborate ceremonies and unwritten rules of behavior that govern smooth interactions between people and ensure a stable society, and rightness (義/yì), which is sometimes translated as propriety, and trustworthiness (信/xìn).
-In Chapter XIII, Youzi provides a short explanation of how this hierarchy of values works.
+This is followed by the rites (禮/lǐ), a combination of elaborate ceremonies and unwritten rules of behavior that govern smooth interactions between people and ensure a stable society, and rightness (義/yì), which is sometimes translated as propriety, and trustworthiness (信/xìn).
+In Chapter 13, Youzi provides a short explanation of how this hierarchy of values works.

 Confucius isn’t afraid to mix blunt language in with his moral guidance.
-In Chapter VIV, he says: “A leader eats without stuffing his belly” and “chooses a home without demanding comfort”.
-He is also keen to provide practical advice to leaders, recommending in Chapter V that “to govern a medium-size country, you must pay strict attention to its affairs and fulfill your promises; be economical and love your people; and only mobilize them at the right times of the year.”
+In Chapter 14, he says: “A leader eats without filling his stomach” and “chooses a home without demanding comfort”.
+He is also keen to provide practical advice to leaders, recommending in Chapter 5 that ““The way to rule a thousand-chariot state is to devote yourself to its affairs and fulfill your commitments; be economical in expenditure and love your people; and mobilize the common people for labor at the right times of the year.”

 Book 1 concludes on the same note as it starts, with Confucius emphasizing the point that the leader should follow the right path without worrying about what others might think of him.
 If you focus on that, all the other leadership qualities that are mentioned will fall naturally into place.